eclipse-theia/theia/doc/Migration.md

 ### General

+_ESBuild_:

+In addition to `webpack`, Theia is now also supporting [`ESBuild`](https://esbuild.github.io/) for bundling the application (frontend+backend).
+We will soon deprecate and then remove the `webpack` bundling option.
+Adopters can already use the ESBuild based bundler simply by deleting their `webpack.config.js`, which will automatically generate an `esbuild.mjs` file upon the next build.

+In case you have added your own bundling instructions to the `webpack.config.js`, these need to be migrated to the ESBuild based bundler.

 _Builtin Extension Pack_:

 If you are using the [`eclipse-theia.builtin-extension-pack@1.79.0`](https://open-vsx.org/extension/eclipse-theia/builtin-extension-pack) extension pack you may need to include the [`ms-vscode.js-debug`](https://open-vsx.org/extension/ms-vscode/js-debug) and [`ms-vscode.js-debug-companion`](https://open-vsx.org/extension/ms-vscode/js-debug-companion) plugins for JavaScript debug support.